The Venus Wars: Plot

 Kurtz leads the Bloodhound Squadron in a surprise and intense strike on Io.
 Kurtz is disabled, but Hiro manages, through sheer luck and skill, to corner Donner's tank and destroy it by getting Gerhard to fire on him (raging that he shall not be beaten by children), with his shots missing Hiro and striking a runway that collapses on top of (screeching with frustration) Gerhard in his tank.
 With their leader dead, the Ishtar forces are quickly disbanded and Aphrodia is freed from their control.
 Kurtz and Hiro end their animosity and Kurtz gives Hiro his monobike as a sign of goodwill.
-While driving through the streets, Hiro encounters the recently released Sue, who's being evacuated to Earth.
+While driving through the streets, Hiro encounters the recently released Sue, who is being evacuated to Earth.
 She thanks him for all of his help, and he tells her to come back and visit Venus again.

-Following Sue's tip, Hiro makes the long trek to a refugee camp; there, he and Maggy are happily reunited (thanks to her siamese cat Andrew).
+Following Sue's tip, Hiro makes the long trek to a refugee camp; there, he and Maggy are happily reunited (thanks to her Siamese cat Andrew).
 Back on Earth, Sue has given a world exclusive on the Venus Wars.
 She plans to spend her vacation on Venus so she can rejoin her friends.